 Not every day offers perfect weather for outdoor adventures; hence indoor training becomes necessary too!
 Create designated areas within your home where distractions are minimal yet stimulating enough to engage their minds—think interactive toys or puzzle feeders that challenge their problem-solving skills!
 Use mats or pads specifically designed for indoor potty breaks if needed until they grasp outdoor routines fully.

-How soon should I begin training my puppy after bringing them home?
+How soon should I start obedience training with my puppy?

 What is *When Should You Train Your Puppy?** and how does it work?